Tabbeys/DimensionCraft/README.txt

+**IMPORTANT**

+THIS MOD ISNT COMPLETED/IN ITS FINAL STAGE.
+EARLY DEVELOPMENT.

 # DimensionCraft

 DimensionCraft is a Minecraft Forge mod that adds exciting new dimensions and adventures to the game.
 Explore mysterious worlds, face unique challenges, and unlock powerful abilities!